piotrdzwiniel/Specvis-Desktop/index.md

 <h2 id="Requirements">Requirements</h2>
 <p>
 In order to ensure the multiplatformity of the application (which runs on Windows, Linux, and Mac), it was written in the Java programming language.
 This means that the application needs Java Runtime Environment (JRE; platform for running Java applications) to be installed on your computer to run.
 That said you need specifally JRE in version 8.121 or above, but not 10 and above due to the fact, that Specvis Desktop uses JavaFX for which Oracle (a company that officially develops Java) stopped its support starting with JRE 10.
 Nevertheless, if you must use JRE 10 or above, you can find installing <a href="https://openjfx.io/">openjfx</a> as a solution to your possible problem with running Specvis Desktop.
-You just have to point to the openjfx directly and add required modules when launching Specvis Desktop from the command prompt by typing for example:
+You just have to point to the openjfx directly and add required modules when launching Specvis Desktop from the command prompt by typing for example: <code>java --module-path openjfx/lib --add-modules javafx.controls,javafx.fxml -jar Specvis.jar</code> But I strongly suggest to stick to the JRE 8.121 if possible.

-`
-java --module-path openjfx/lib --add-modules javafx.controls,javafx.fxml -jar Specvis.jar
-`

-But I strongly suggest to stick to the JRE 8.121 if possible.
 You can check whether your computer has an appropriate JRE version by typing <code>java -version</code> in the command prompt.
 You can download a specific JRE version <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">here</a>.
 </p>

 <h2 id="Download">Download</h2>